 - Register for classes and receive your PIN

 - Inquire about transfer credit or credit evaluations

 Come prepared to talk with your advisor.
 If you aren't sure about which classes to take, narrow your choices down.
+Become familiar with your myPurduePlan worksheet.
 Bring your plan of study filled out.
 Fill in the courses you have taken and are currently taking.
 We recommend writing a list of questions so you remember to ask them all.

 Always use your Purdue email account